 In the 1940s and 1950s, a new genre of film began to filter out of Hollywood.
-It was a hard-bitten, cynical genre, dealing with the kinds of themes that movies had not dealt with before.
+It was a hard-bitten, cynical genre, dealing with themes that movies had not dealt with before.
 It’s often said that jazz is the only truly unique American art form.
-This is nonsense.
-Film noir is a genre that was created in America, and has been copied elsewhere around the world.
+This is not exactly true.
+Film noir is a cinematic genre that was created in America, and has been copied elsewhere extensively around the world.

-What is film noir?
+But what is film noir?
 It’s difficult to define precisely.
 But when you see it, you recognize it for what it is.
 It can be a genre, a style, or a motif.
+It is often confused with the action genre, the thriller genre, and the crime drama.
+While these types of movies can incorporate noir themes in them, they are not really noir films per se.
+A proper noir film has to have a certain thematic spirit to it.
+It needs a certain darkness, a certain heaviness.
 What matters is the overall “spirit” of the film.
 What is its message?
 What impression lingers on the viewer’s brain?
 All noir films deal with at least a few of the following themes:

 Alienation from other people in society